paglias/KnockoutApp/documentation.md

 If the model is inside a collection return the collection url plus the id property if the item has been saved to the server.

+### modelName
+model.modelName

+If you set this property, when using KnockoutApp.Sync then the data sent to the server will be wrapped in an object, which name is modelName ( this is useful when using Ruby on Rails that wants to receive update/create parameters wrapped in an object which name is the same of the model )

+	modelName: {
+		//model properties
+	}

 ### validate
 model.validate()